ronkando/DevCamp/README.md

-# README
+# DEV_CAMP Protfolio App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+> this us ARuby on Rails 5 App that allows users to create their own protfolios

-* Ruby version
+- Ruby version

 * System dependencies